SeeClickFix/legal.seeclickfix.com/content/terms-of-use.md

 personalization settings.
 You are responsible for obtaining access to the Service, and that access may involve third-party fees (such as Internet service provider or airtime charges).
-You are responsible for those fees, including those fees associated with the display or delivery of advertisements.
+You are responsible for those fees.
 In addition, you must provide and are responsible for all equipment necessary to access the Service.